How to write a winning debate speech

 Preparation is an essential aspect of debating.
 The speech and debate team members will need time to research their arguments, collaborate, and organize themselves and their respective roles in the upcoming debate.

-They’ll also need time to write and rehearse their speeches too.
-The better prepared and coordinated they are as a team, the more chance they have of success in the debate.
+They’ll also need time to write and rehearse their speeches.
+The better prepared and coordinated they are as a team, the greater their chances of success in the debate.

 Each speaker takes a turn making their speech, alternating between the House for the Motion, who goes first, and the House Against the Motion.
 Each speaker speaks for a pre-agreed amount of time.

-The debate is held in front of an audience (in this case, the class), and sometimes, the audience is given time to ask questions after all the speeches have been made.
+Ensure your debate is held in front of an audience (in this case, the class), and occasionally, the audience is given time to ask questions after all the speeches have been made.

 Finally, the debate is judged either by moderators or by an audience vote.